UoA-CARES/gripper_gym/README.md

 # CARES Gripper Package

 This repository contains the code used to control and test the grippers (Two-finger and Three-Finger) currently being designed and used in the CARES lab at UOA.
-While being written for this specific system, it also intends to be applicable to many dynamixel servo systems with small changes to the code.
+While being written for this specific system, it also intends to be applicable to many dynamixel servo systems with minor changes to the code.

 ## Installation